m3uma/forest-journey/README.md

 Below is a contact form - after filling in all the required fields and pressing the "SEND A MESSAGE" button, the message will be sent.
 If the message has been delivered to the e-mail inbox, an alert appears in the application about its successful delivery.

+Then there is a section with information about the company.
+Created using flex.
+There are also links to social media such as: FaceBook, Instagram and Twitter.

 **[CHECK IT OUT!](https://m3uma.github.io/forest-journey/)**